 - Exhibition and sale venues in both Indigenous and non-Indigenous settings

-Within the first three months of existence, our organization accomplished:
+Within the first three months of establishing the AACC, our organization accomplished:

 - Employment: Dozens of on-reserve artists and craftspeople were employed.